jJosephM/SkyrmionDome/README.md

 2)  Try making a dome on the *side* of the sample and running a current to see if the height of the dome can be altered

+3)  Find new critical current with large damping parameter

 **Ideally we should get that the "birthing" that the relaxed dome will do can be engineered to happen successively at a known current. *And* we should have a good idea of what the stability landscape is as we increase the current